matboivin/bgp_vxlan_training/tutorials/part3_en.md

 **BGP EVPN** is the [control plane](https://www.ibm.com/think/topics/control-plane) that defines and controls how data is forwarded in the network.

+If we wanted all routes to be known by every router in our data center, we would need to set up a full mesh.
+However, this solution is not scalable.
+A more flexible approach is to configure a **route reflector** responsible for distributing the learned routes to its iBGP peers.

 > 💡 We are not interested in eBGP, but only in iBGP, which is used within an AS to connect internal routers.
 However, we could use eBGP by simulating two ASes using private AS numbers (range 64512–65534) without making any announcements to the Internet.

 ## Table of Content